austantine/smart-concept/README.md

-# Austine's GitHub Pages Site
+# Smart-concept's GitHub Pages Site

 This repository hosts a personal website powered by Jekyll and GitHub Pages.